 (📸: SnoRidge CrossFit)

 Ugh, the pushups.
-For most people, Murph is a story about lying in a pool of sweat on your face, waiting for your Push-Ups to magically reappear.
-While it may be a little late to become a Push-Up master, adding a little volume over the next few weeks can help.
+For most people, Murph is a story about lying in a pool of sweat on your face, waiting for your Push-ups to magically reappear.
+While it may be a little late to become a Push-up master, adding a little volume leading up to the day cann help.
 Add 10 in at the end of any warm-up round you are normally doing, or do 30 or 40 or 50 for time right after a workout ends.
 Pick a spot in your house and every time you pass it do 5- a trick from Pavel Tsatsouline called “Greasing the Groove.”
 Pay attention to how your shoulders feel- if they are getting hot and bothered, back off a bit and take a day or two of rest, but getting 50 extra Push-Ups a day will go a long way to being able to cruise through Murph.

 Lastly, if you are considering doing Murph wearing a weight vest, please do not make it the first day you have ever trained with a vest on!
 There are two considerations when adding a vest, added joint stress and discomfort tolerance.
 First, your joints- the runs, squats, and especially the kip swing will all be subject to added velocity with the vest on.
 Make sure you are ready for it, or your knees, ankles, and shoulders will hate you forever.
 Second, vests are uncomfortable as heck, even the flashy 5.11 Games ones.
 Add in the late May heat, and the vest can psychologically be really tough as it makes a workout that is mainly about discomfort tolerance that much more uncomfortable.